cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 We note that KCI is needed to ensure a crucial property of OPAQUE: even upon compromise of the server, the attacker cannot impersonate the user to the server without first running an exhaustive dictionary attack.
-Another essential requirement from KE protocols for use in OPAQUE is to provide forward secrecy (against active attackers).
+Another essential requirement from AKE protocols for use in OPAQUE is to provide forward secrecy (against active attackers).

 Jarecki et al. {{OPAQUE}} recently proved the security of OPAQUE